-Where the clearing does not meet the AO, the application must address PO25.
+Where the clearing does not meet all AOs (where relevant), the application must address PO138.
 The application should include all of the following:

 - 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - 2.
 Demonstrate that clearing will not result in accelerated soil erosion within or outside the land the subject of the development application. - "Accelerated soil erosion" means soil erosion that exceeds the natural level and that occurs as a direct result of human activity.
 See the code and Appendix 8 for further definitions associated with soil erosion and types of soil erosion. - 3.
-To demonstrate that clearing will not result in accelerated soil erosion, all of the following should be Guide to State Development Assessment Provisions State code 16: Native vegetation clearing, Department of Resources provided:
+To demonstrate that clearing will not result in accelerated soil erosion, all of the following should be provided: - a.
+Desktop and field data for soil erosion presence and future risk, both within the application area and on the land surrounding the application area. - b.
+Desktop and field data for chemical, physical and biological fertility characteristics of the soil within the application area and on the land surrounding the application area.